ConacBreslin/Face-your-fears/README.md

 The wireframes can be seen here [mobile](assets/mobilewireframe.png) and [desktop](assets/wireframes/desktopwireframe.png).
 ## Surface/Design
 ### Imagery
-The welcome page from [pexels.com](https://pexels.com/) and was chosen to convey the theme of the quiz.
+The overall image of the site was to be kept clear, simple and intuitive.
 ### Colour scheme
-It was important to keep the colour scheme of the quiz extremely simple, but not too stark.
-Information on the psychology of colours [website here] indicate that a blue suggests steadfastness, dependability,and wisdom, so in keeping with both these onjectives very pale blue was chosen for teh backgound with a darker blue for the font colour.
+It was important to keep the colour scheme of the quiz extremely simple.
+A contrast ratio of 4.5:1 for small text and 3:1 for large text.
+This site wanted a strong but not too stark contrast.
+The contrast ratio of the site is [11.14](assets/images/contrastratio.png).
 ### Typography
-Information on the psychology of fonts [website here] indicated that a sans serif font suggests The Metrohobic font was selected in [Google Fonts](https://fonts.google.com/) for its clarity and its name's resonance with the quiz's theme!
+Information on the psychology of fonts [https://fabrikbrands.com/font-psychology-and-typography-inspiration-in-logo-design/] indicated that a serif font can hep convey respectability.
+The Vesper Libre font was selected in [Google Fonts](https://fonts.google.com/) for its simplicity.
 ## Features
 - Responsiveness on all device sizes.
 - A button on first page to bring you to the quiz page.
 - An input at the start of the quiz to allow the player to select the number of questions they want to answer up to a maximum.
+- A means of teh quixz only displaying after palyer has selected a number of questions between 1 and 20.
+- An alert if player tried to pick anything otehr than a number between 1 and 20.
 - A means of displaying a random question and four answer options from the question bank and then removing that question from the question bank to avoid duplication.
 - A means of capturing the players response to the question, checking if it is correct and feeding that information to the score tally.
+- A means of displaying the correct answer if the player  answers incorrectly.
 - A means of displaying the player's progress through the quiz that updates after each question.
 - A means of displaying the player's score through the quiz that updates after each question.
 - A means of displaying the player's time remaining for each question.
+- Ameans of the quiz moving on to teh next question after 10 seconds if player doesn't answer.
 - A means of displaying the final result and a buttons to allow the player to play again or quit.
 ## Future features
-In the future might
-- link to an API to provide the question bank rather than having a large question bank on the site.
+In the future teh site could be improved by linking to an API to provide the question bank rather than having a large question bank on the site.
 - provide a high score option.
 ## Languages used
 [HTML5](https://en.wikipedia.org/wiki/HTML5)